Table of Contents here.

 She enfolded the fingers of her right hand around those of his left hand.
 Her hand felt strong, stronger even than Olympia’s.
 She began to walk back towards the crowd, taking Hopper with her.
 People parted.
 The two of them flowed through the humanity like a river of mercury until they reached an alcove.
 The music and the people and the lights faded away.
 Hopper and the woman were alone in the alcove while the pulse of the world beat steadily just a few feet away.

 Hopper was not a virgin, and he was not a virgin to the sexual act the woman began to perform on him, but he had never engaged in a sexual act with a woman whose name he did not know.
-In fact, it was a rule of his to never engage in a sexual act with a woman until they had shared at least three meals on separate days and come to an understanding that the ending of the novel “Fight Club” was vastly superior to that of the film.
+In fact, until this very moment it had been a rule of his to never engage in a sexual act with a woman until they had shared at least three meals on separate days and come to an understanding that the ending of the novel “Fight Club” was vastly superior to that of the film.

 If this is the world Olympia inhabits, he thought, she can have it.